-We will integrate cutting-edge convergence science technological advances into the widely adopted Pharmacological Audit Trail (integrated PhAT or iPhAT) to enable personalised cancer discovery research, focusing on tumour-specific vulnerabilities and mechanisms of resistance.
+Our ambition is to integrate cutting-edge convergence science technological advances into the widely adopted ICR-developed Pharmacological Audit Trail (integrated PhAT or iPhAT) to enable personalised cancer discovery research, focusing on tumour-specific vulnerabilities and mechanisms of resistance.
 Using the iPhAT clinical trial framework, we wish to ensure reiterative translational research between laboratory and clinical trials.
 The Clinical Drug Development initiative is intrinsically connected to the Convergence Discovery Research theme to support reiterative bedside-to-bench therapeutic and discovery research to generate patient-derived cancer organoid models from trial patients and understand mechanisms of action and resistance.
-In connection with the Interventional Science Theme, we will conduct trials that provide both ‘Proof of mechanism and ‘Proof of Concept’, demonstrating safety, tolerability and anti-tumour activity in stratified populations leading to rapid drug approval and continue to test innovative treatment combinations, with emphasis on immuno-oncology agents in combination with targeted therapies or with radiation therapy in a range of tumour types.
+In connection with the Interventional Science Theme, we plan to conduct trials that provide both ‘Proof of mechanism and ‘Proof of Concept’, demonstrating safety, tolerability and anti-tumour activity in stratified populations leading to rapid drug approval and continue to test innovative treatment combinations, with emphasis on immuno-oncology agents in combination with targeted therapies or with radiation therapy in a range of tumour types.

 To maximise the likelihood of progressing promising clinical candidates through early phase trials, we employ a range of convergence science approaches to facilitate both forward and reverse translation to refine and test clinical hypotheses.
 The ICR/RMH Drug Development Unit (DDU), is a world leader in the design and conduct of early clinical and translational studies, committed to the rapid and successful transition of novel agents into registration trials to accelerate their approval.
 The centre wants to support clinical trials testing convergence science therapeutics or modes of delivery, and using convergence science technologies to optimise treatments and understand therapy resistance.